nkuik/portfolio/content/posts/goto-cph-2025/index.md

 ## "Shitty but Amazing"

-**Lu Wilson** used this memorable phrase in an excellent session about how the "canvas," or interface we use to interact with LLMs, might become much richer than the boring, old ChatGPT chat interface (and go check out the [tl;draw](https://tldraw.com) tool demoed during the session).
+**Lu Wilson** used this memorable phrase in an [excellent talk](https://gotocph.com/2025/sessions/3773/beyond-chat-bringing-models-to-the-canvas) by about how the "canvas," or interface we use to interact with LLMs, might become much richer than the boring, old ChatGPT chat interface (and go check out the [tl;draw](https://tldraw.com) tool demoed during the session).

 The phrase described the output from LLMs themselves, and it resonates with users of the technology.
 Watching a model determine how it should try to answer a query can be as amazing as its answer is bad—not to mention the infamous "hallucinations."